Skip Navigation

 Impressive Team Communication Begins With Managers

 It’s tempting to blame individuals when there’s a communication breakdown on a work team.
-One person didn’t convey all the information and the team made an error, were delayed, lost a sale … or worse.
-In the health care industry alone, Research estimates that 70 percent of preventable patient deaths are linked to communication errors.
+One person didn’t speak up or convey all the information and the team makes a mistake, is delayed, loses a sale … or worse.
+In the healthcare industry alone, Research estimates that 70 percent of preventable patient deaths are linked to communication errors.
 Those are huge consequences.

-Ensuring that teams communicate well takes more than simply throwing a group of employees together and calling them a team.
-Employees need guidance and specific skills.
-And management must support and guide these teams and the individuals on them—helping them to navigate the points where team and individual responsibilities intersect or conflict.
+Ensuring that teams communicate well takes more than simply gathering a group of employees and calling them a team.
+Management must support and guide these teams — helping them navigate the points where team and individual or departmental responsibilities intersect or conflict.

 How management can help build stronger team communication: